Sell on your terms. No Commissions - No Fees - Any Condition

 Sale My House fast vacant Missouri

-By law in Missouri, a property is abandoned if the owner hasn’t lived in or taken care of it for at least six months in a row without a good reason.
+By law in Missouri, a property is abandoned if the owner hasn’t lived in or taken care of it for at least six months without a good reason.
 This term also includes rental homes where the tenant has been gone for at least six months without giving notice or paying rent.

 What Is The Abandoned Housing Act In Missouri?